 However, there are even older labyrinth representations from Old Babylonian time (ca. 2000 to 1700 BC) which look quite differently than the visceral labyrinths and which can probably be taken for the ancestors of the labyrinth.

 The Swedish historian of Babylonian mathematics and cuneiform script expert Jöran Friberg has studied the Babylonian mathematical tablets of the Norwegian Schøyen Collection in detail and has documented that in 2007.
-He calls the following figures simply labyrinths, probably without giving reasons for it.
+He calls the following figures labyrinths and tries to prove that.

-In the journal Caerdroia 42 Richard Myers Shelton has written extensively on the subject of the labyrinth.
+In the journal Caerdroia 42 Richard Myers Shelton has written extensively on the subject of the Babylonian Labyrinths.
 Most of my information I got from him.
 Here it is a matter for me of founding in what the relationship with the labyrinth consists.

 One must take therefore the following representations as the oldest labyrinths known so far.